-Action-oriented website tours complete at 72%.
+Action-oriented website tours get completed at 72%.
 Passive, feature-showcase walkthroughs sit at 16%, according to Userpilot’s product benchmarks.
-That gap comes down to one thing: when the user first gets to act, and whether the tour is built around what they came to do.
+That gap comes down to one thing: when the user first gets to act, and whether the tour is built around their actual goals.

-This article covers 10 real website tour examples: 8 that show what high-performing tours do in 2026, and 4 patterns still killing activation.
-I also spoke with James Mitchinson, our Head of Customer Success at Userpilot, about what separates the tours that work.
+This article covers real website tour examples: 8 that show what high-performing tours do in 2026, and best practices on preparing your website tours for the AI era.

 8 Website tour examples that drive activation in 2026